Don Swayze: Television

 Swayze played Pug in episode 13 of the 1985 show Street Hawk, and Tommy Jenks in the 1989 episode of Matlock "The Thoroughbred".
 He performed the role of James (Jim) Mackey in the seventh episode of season five on the Netflix series Longmire.
 He appeared in two soap operas: The Young and the Restless and Days of Our Lives.
 In 2010, Swayze guest-starred in six episodes in a recurring role as Gus, a werewolf, on the HBO series True Blood.
 His television drama work includes multiple appearances in Murder, She Wrote, The X-Files, NYPD Blue, NCIS, Carnivàle, and dozens of other programs.
 Swayze had a role as an intellectually disabled man suspected of murder in an episode of the television drama Matlock.
 In 1989 he portrayed a member of a gang that held hostages in the hotel in the Western drama Paradise.
 He played Jesse James in a season-two episode of Lois & Clark: The New Adventures of Superman.
 He played the demon Lucius in an episode of Charmed in 2005.
 He had a recurring role on Criminal Minds, specifically the episodes "The Big Game" and "Revelations", in which he played Charles Hankel, the father and alternate personality of serial killer Tobias Hankel.
 On Cold Case, Swayze played the adult Grant Hall.
 Swayze had a small guest appearance on It's Always Sunny in Philadelphia as a crazy boat captain.
 He has also appeared on Beyond Belief: Fact or Fiction as Anatole in the twelfth episode of the third season and The Bridge.
 Swayze also appeared in an episode of Sons of Anarchy.
 In 2017, he joined the cast of General Hospital for a stint in the role of Buzz.
 Additional roles include a non-speaking role as rapist William Dollar on L.A.
 Law.
 In 2019, Swayze appeared in the season premiere of American Horror Story: 1984, the ninth installment of the FX horror anthology television series American Horror Story, and played Dennis Seacrest, a murderous henchman working for George Hearst, in Deadwood: The Movie that same year.

 Stage

 In 2001, Swayze was on stage as Pedro in Man of La Mancha at the Simi Valley Cultural Arts Center.
 In 2005, he played Roy in the comedy Lone Star at the Beverly Hills Playhouse.
 In the fall of 2011, he co-starred with Anne Archer in an original stage play titled Jane Fonda: In the Court of Public Opinion at the Edgemar Theater in Santa Monica, California; he played U.S. Army Sgt.
 Don Simpson (retired), a wounded veteran of the Vietnam War.

 Personal life

 Don Swayze is an avid cyclist and skydiver, and races cross country mountain bikes in his spare time.
 Don is married to Charlene Swayze.
-Don and Charlene have established an animal therapy ranch in San Diego County, California known as Swayze Ranch.
+Don has one child.
+Don and Charlene have established an animal therapy ranch in San Diego County, California, known as Swayze Ranch.
 Charlene has also established the Swayze Foundation.